 Bearing in mind that low-power devices have great difficulty sending data long distances, and that gateways can sometimes be limited in availability, what is the current solution?
 Well luckily one of the best type of data collector can already be found in your pocket, on your desk, or in your hands right now: your phone!

 Information, no matter the industry, will forever be relevant in improving the workplace.
-With wireless systems and sensors, it is now easier than ever to collect real-time data to provide safer and faster services.
-With construction being as big a field as it is with new projects constantly popping up, the data that we can collect provides a better understanding on what we can improve to ultimately make jobsites a safer and more efficient workplace.
+With wireless systems and sensors, it is now easier than ever to collect real-time data to provide faster, safer, and more economic services.
+With construction being as big a field as it is, especially with new projects constantly popping up, the data that we can collect provides a better understanding on what we can improve to ultimately make jobsites more efficient workplace.